pumexx/pumex/README.md

 Installer puts all these elements in **C:\Program Files\Pumex** directory by default ( you may choose different target directory during installation process ).

+Installer does not have QT support at the moment.

 ## Building and installation on Windows